 Our history in the past 250 years is one of peaceful agricultural development with some shipbuilding, engineering and sandstone quarrying which is reflected in the district's many fine buildings.
 In the upland areas, forestry is currently replacing the traditional sheep and hill cattle farming.

 The Royal Burgh of Annan is the largest town in the district with a population of approximately 10,000.

 The town was made a Burgh of Barony by the Bruces in the 13th century but the charter document was most probably destroyed during the border wars.
 The charter was re-erected by King James V in 1538.
 Each year in July, Annan celebrates the Royal Charter and the boundaries of the Royal Burgh are confirmed when a mounting cavalcade undertakes the Riding of the Marches.
 Entertainment includes a procession, sports, field displays and massed pipe bands.

 Annan was originally a market town, which developed local industry using waterpower for grain milling and cotton spinning.
 In the 19th century the port of Annan forged links with Canada and the USA which led to the local shipbuilders graduating from building coastal brigs and schooners to building 1000-ton tea clippers.

 Today there is no trace of the shipbuilding industry and only a few fishing boats are based at Annan.
-Currently the town has an engineering works and a nuclear power station and many people are employed in two large food-processing factories.
+Currently the town has an engineering works and many people are employed in large food-processing factories.

 The Chapelcross Towers